 “We have to put in a lot of efforts to meet our people’s demands.
 The world is watching us.
 It is waiting to see how we can solve our issues.”

 Popular figures in the new cabinet include Asmaa Abdalla, the country’s first female Foreign Minister and Ibrahim Ahmad al-Badawi, a former World Bank economist.
 The cabinet will be in charge of the nation’s daily affairs during a 39 months transition period.
 Last month, the country also swore in a sovereign council—a ruling body comprising of civilian and military to oversee the transition.

 The government is part of last month’s power-sharing deal between the protest groups and military and civilian parties.
 After announcing the names of the 18 ministers, Prime Minister Hamdok said he will name two more later.
 In a news conference in Khartoum, Hamdok said,

-“We are keen on the participation of women in the transitional government because of the role they played in the Sudanese revolution.
-[The new government] will start its work immediately in a harmonious and collective way.
+“We are keen on the participation of women in the transitional government because of the role they played in the Sudanese revolution. will start its work immediately in a harmonious and collective way.
 Today, we start a new phase in our history. … We are seeking the establishment of a national project and the restructure of the Sudanese state.”

 The challenges Sudan’s new cabinet will need to surmount

 The challenges facing the new cabinet is diverse including economic problems, international isolation, and internal conflicts.
 The months following Omar al-Bashir’s ouster has been marked by tensions between the security forces and civilian groups.
 However, Hamdok’s government also need significant funding to cover importation bills for basic goods like flour and fuel.
 According to Hamdok,

 “The top priority of the transitional period is to stop war and to build sustainable peace.
 Armed factions are an integral part of the revolution and the current climate provides a great chance to reach understandings on peace.”